Sonjorg/edge_exporter/README.md

 ## Prometheus exporter for Ribbon Communications SBC Edge routers
 #### Developed by Sondre Jørgensen in cooperation with Sang Ngoc Nguyen at NTNU: Norwegian University of Science and Technology, sondre2409@gmail.com and 29sangu@gmail.com as part of our bachelor's thesis.
 Developed for and in cooperation with Stig Atle Haugen at HDO
 Used together with a Prometheus server where metrics can be gathered from exporter-host-ip:5123/metrics.
 Metric types are grouped as collectors where each collector can be excluded for each host, ref.
 Configuration.
-- Version v2 (github branch main, docker image sondrjor/edge_exporter:v2) is a version where each SBC host are configured in config.yml.
+- Version 1.1 (github branch main, docker image sondrjor/edge_exporter:1.1) is a version where each SBC host are configured in config.yml.
 - Version 2.0 (github branch hdo, docker image sondrjor/edge_exporter:2.0) is a version that uses a separate docker container for each SBC host.
 It uses docker compose, ref.
 Configuration version 2.0
+- Version 2.1 (github branch hdo) Added temperature as a metric.
 ### Configuration

 #### Configuration v2 (branch main)